 Claire Baxter, Lars R. Mc Naughton, Andy Sparks, Lynda Norton & David Bently (2015) Impact of stretching on the performance and injury risk of long-distance runners, Research in Sports Medicine >International Journal, Volume 25, 2017 - Issue 1, Page(s) 78-90.
 Link here, https://doi.org/10.1080/15438627.2016.1258640

 Basically there are two types of stretches: 1).
 Dynamic, and 2).
 Static

 1).
 A dynamic stretch is where you carefully move a joint through its range of motion without stopping.
 It can be as simple as reaching your arms up with a yawn, to more run-specific moves like lunges, leg swings or butt kicks.
 The idea is to move through the full range without tension, which warms the muscles and synovia (joint lubricant and cushioning fluid).
 This is basically just a deliberate and controlled warm-up, not a real stretching regimen.

 2).
 A static stretch is where you hold a muscle in a stretched position for a longer period, typically 30-60 seconds.
 A muscle will adapt by lengthening, or growing longer, over several weeks or more of repeated stress.
 While a longer muscle means greater range of motion, most runners simply don’t need it, as compared to gymnasts or martial artists, for example.
-An acute static stretch before a run will not help your performance or reduce your risk of injury, and chronic stretching outside of your running periods won’t hurt, or help either.
+An acute static stretch before a run will not help your performance or reduce your risk of injury, and chronic stretching outside of your running periods, although it won’t hurt, it doesn’t help either.
 Basically, static stretching for runners is not a good use of training time.